tsherif/space-shooter.c/ARCHITECTURE.md

 - Validate asset data during initialization.
 - Use static memory for game objects so allocations aren't required while the game is running.

-The OS operations themselves required structure in situations where sequences of dependent resources are acquired one after the other, and on failure, successfully-acquired resources have to be released.
+The OS operations themselves require structure in situations where sequences of dependent resources are acquired one after the other, and on failure, successfully-acquired resources have to be released.
 For example, consider the following simplified version of opening a window and initializing OpenGL:

 ```c
 // NOTE: This is not the actual implementation!